Take your next steps after identifying possible rank cannibalization

 You can use the Keyword Details report to look at your ranks for a specific keyword over time.
 With that information, you can better assess whether your multiple ranking pages are actually hurting your overall performance for the keyword.

-- In Keywords↗️, click a keyword that has potential cannibalization to go to the Keyword Details reports.
+- In Keywords↗️, click a keyword that has potential cannibalization to go to the Keyword Details report.

-- Find where your web property appears in the table and click the arrow to see all of your pages ranking for this keyword.
+- In the Rank Over Time graph, click the You option to see all of your pages ranking for this keyword.

-- Click Each Page's Rank.
-The trend chart now indicates the trend for each of your pages that ranks for this keyword.
-Look to see whether your ranking pages consistently hold their ranks or whether they trade places relative to one another.
+- Look to see whether your ranking pages consistently hold their ranks or whether they trade places relative to one another.
 Volatility here may indicate that Google is not sure which page should be your highest-ranking, and therefore most relevant.
 Consider whether all of your pages need to be indexed or whether you can prevent rank cannibalization in other ways.
 Some questions to ask:

 - Do both pages need to be indexed?